tobi-ore/Open_Data_Science_Project/README.md

      Paper 1399, Pgs.
 322 - 324.
 ```
 The stratigraphic information is used in the interpretation of the well log data.

 ## 3) Implementation
 The analysis of the well logs will be carried out using Python.
+However, bash and wget will be utilized to download and manipulate the data into the desired format.

-packages: wget, bash, numpy, matplotlib, lasio and pandas
+__Packages__: `wget`, `bash`, `numpy`, `matplotlib`, `lasio` and `pandas`

 wget package will be used to efficiently download the .LAS and .txt file for this project.
-LAS is a file format cannot be used in the python programming language. `lasio` is a package built to solve this problem of analysis of LAS files (documentation can be found here: https://buildmedia.readthedocs.org/media/pdf/lasio/latest/lasio.pdf).
+LAS file format cannot be used in the python programming language. `lasio` is a package developed to solve this problem of analysis of LAS files (documentation can be found here: https://buildmedia.readthedocs.org/media/pdf/lasio/latest/lasio.pdf).
 The lasio package will be utilized to read the LAS file and convert it into a DataFrame using pandas.
-The pandas package makes for the easy wrangling and utilization of spreadsheet data (i.e data with rows and columns). matplotlib will be utilize to display the logs.
+The pandas package allows for the easy wrangling and utilization of tabular data (i.e data with rows and columns). matplotlib will be utilized to display the logs and make plots.

 ## 4) Expected Products
-### Manipulating the stratigraphic information
+### a) Manipulating the stratigraphic information
-The textfile contains information not needed for the petrophysical analysis. a script will be written to automtically wrangle each of the textfile to new textfile with only information required for the analysis.
+The textfile contains unnecessary information not required for the petrophysical analysis.
+This will make it difficult to use this textfile.
+A script will be written to automatically make a new textfile with only information required for the analysis.
 The new textfile will look like this:
 ```
 WELL NAME         ROCK UNIT                                   DEPTH, FEET WALAKPA 1         Surficial Deposits and/or Gubik Formation      19